charleschuang1993/Gene-ID-management/README.md

 # match-gene-ID-from-different-database
 TCGA gene id is provided by ENSG, but another database is provided by ENSP.
 We are not sure those version result in hard to match and merge the information from two resource.
-COMPARTMENTS database generated the gene list with ENSP.
-We are not sure that which ensembl version it is.
+The gene id from TCGA is ENCOD v36, however we are not sure that which ensembl version of ENSP list is  from COMPARTMENTS database.